Bolivian Republic (Peru-Bolivian Confederation)

 The Bolivian Republic was one of the three constituent Republics of the short-lived Peru–Bolivian Confederation of 1836–1839.

 The Confederation came to an end three years later after being defeated by Chile in the War of the Confederation.
 In August 1839, Agustín Gamarra declared the Confederation dissolved.

 Background

-The Peru-Bolivian Confederation was a plan that attempted to reunite the Alto Perú ("Upper Peru", now Bolivia) and Bajo Perú ("Lower Peru", now simply Peru) into a single political and economic entity.
+The Peru-Bolivian Confederation was a plan that attempted to reunite Upper Peru (now Bolivia) and Lower Peru (now simply Peru) into a single political and economic entity.
 Marshal Andrés de Santa Cruz promoted an ambitious project to reunite these two territories on the basis of a confederacy.
 This integration was based not only on historical, cultural and ethnic reasons but also on sound economic motives.
 The union was trying to restore the ancient commercial routes and promote a policy of open markets.